ganskef/MoCuishle/_posts/2016-01-17-mozilla-install.md

 Clicking the little blue *MC Toolbar Icon* stops/starts the *Java* process and removed/entered the following required settings in *Mozilla Firefox*:

- * Manual proxy configuration localhost:9090 for all protocols.
+ * Manual proxy configuration localhost:9090 for HTTP and HTTPS.

- * Browser cache size to 0 to avoid conflicting with *Mo Cuishle* caching.
+ * Disable browser cache to avoid conflicting with *Mo Cuishle* caching.

  * Disable automatic online/offline management for *Mo Cuishle*.